dkapur17/Spot-o-Matic/README.md

 ### Getting Technical

 The UI is created in React.
 It interfaces with a CockroachDB database that stores the user preferences through an Express backed.
+Maps were made possible by the google-maps API.